RajVarunCTRL/RajVarunCTRL/README.md

 ### Projects:

-- **Online Banking System**: Developed with HTML, CSS, and PHP, featuring secure authentication and user authorization within a LAN environment.
+- **FutureBanking-LAN**: Developed with HTML, CSS, and PHP, featuring secure authentication and user authorization within a LAN environment.
-- **Discord Bot (Vtrixha)**: Built using JavaScript and Node.js, implementing features like moderation commands, automated responses, and server management utilities.
 - **TinyChat**: An application that detects obscenity and inappropriate content that is being sent in chats, etc.